nebfield/snpQT/docs/quickstart/imputation.md

 $ sudo singularity build impute5.sif impute5.def
 ```

-Building Singularity images requires **root access**, however you can run
+Singularity containers can run by normal users, but building Singularity images
-Singularity containers without root (unlike Docker).
-If you want to impute on a
+requires **root access**.
+If you want to impute on a computer where you don't have
-computer where you don't have root access, you can transfer the `impute5.sif` to
+root access, you can transfer the `impute5.sif` to `environments/impute5/`.
-`environments/impute5/`.

 If you don't have root access on any computers, you could try Singularity's
 [remote builder service](https://cloud.sylabs.io/builder).
 Or maybe use a